A Tale of Two Brigids: A Celtic Goddess and a Christian Saint

 A Double Symbol in Ireland

 The history of both of the women is connected with the Brigantines tribe.
-They were both associated with Leinster, which was the center of the tribe.
+They were both associated with Leinster, which was the tribe’s center.
 The monks who described the legend of the goddess in the 10th century would have already known the story of St Brigid as well.
 Thus, both of the women are icons supported by different groups.
-Many people agree that there is no reason to separate the two stories and the followers of pagan religions worship both of them as one – the goddess Brigid.
+Many people agree that there is no reason to separate the two stories and today the followers of pagan religions worship both of them as one – the goddess Brigid.

-St Brigid is still one of the most important Irish saints and for the pagans she's seen as a continuation of old Irish tradition.
-The story of Brigid has inspired many writers, artists, etc. Both of the legendary females have become important symbols in Ireland, and nowadays it is hard to decide which one means more.
+St Brigid is still one of the most important Irish saints and for the pagans she's seen as a continuation of old Irish traditions.
+The stories of both Brigids have inspired many writers, artists, etc. Both of the legendary females have become important symbols in Ireland and nowadays it is hard to decide which one means more.
 While the researchers argue about the evidence of their existence and connections, many people enjoy the celebration of both female icons on February 1 when they hold traditional feasts in their name.

 By: Natalia Klimczak